-Every holiday season presents an overwhelming array of decisions, conundrums and opportunities for fun.
-Here are some good ones (we think) you might find interesting as we embark on The Most Wonderful Time of the Year.
-If nothing else, they're great conversation fodder!
+Every year, the holidays present an overwhelming array of decisions, conundrums and opportunities for fun.
+Here are interesting dilemmas and situations many of us face as we embark on The Most Wonderful Time of the Year.
+And if nothing else, they're great conversation fodder!

 In this InSinkErator-funded study, a life cycle analysis was done for 12 disposal scenarios of food waste.
 According to the study, using a garbage disposal could help to curb climate change if your wastewater treatment system has an anaerobic digester that converts food waste into biogas.